 - They do not have to include it in the bankruptcy

-- Maybe wiping out credit card and medical debts might give petitioners breathing room
+- Maybe wiping out the credit card and medical debts might give petitioners breathing room

 - Chapter 13 bankruptcy restructures overall debts and creates a new repayment plan for a period of 3 to 5 years

-Qualifying For VA Loans And FHA Loans During And After Chapter 13 Bankruptcy
+Buying House After Filing Bankruptcy: Qualifying For VA And FHA Loans During And After Chapter 13 Bankruptcy

 Buying House After Filing Bankruptcy is possible on government loans.
 Home Buyers can qualify for VA Loans and FHA Loans one year into a Chapter 13 Bankruptcy Repayment Plan.

-- 12 months of timely payments needs to be made to their creditors
+- 12 months of timely payments need to be made to their creditors

 - Approval of the Chapter 13 Bankruptcy Trustee is required